Menominee: Menominee Tribe v. United States (1968)

 During the period of termination, when the Menominee individually were subject to state law, in 1963 three members of the tribe were charged with violating Wisconsin's hunting and fishing laws on what had formerly been their reservation land for more than 100 years.
 The tribal members were acquitted.
 When the state appealed the decision, the Wisconsin Supreme Court held that the Menominee tribe no longer had hunting and fishing rights due to the termination act of Congress in 1954.

 Due to the state court's ruling, the tribe sued the United States for compensation for the value of the hunting and fishing rights in the U.S. Court of Claims, in Menominee Tribe v.
 United States (1968).
 The Court ruled that tribal members still had hunting and fishing rights, and that Congress had not abrogated those rights.
 The opposite rulings by the state and federal courts brought the issue to the United States Supreme Court.

 In 1968 the Supreme Court held that the tribe retained its hunting and fishing rights under the treaties involved, and the rights were not lost after federal recognition was ended by the Menominee Termination Act, as Congress had not clearly removed those rights in its legislation.
 This has been a landmark case in Indian law, helping preserve Native American hunting and fishing rights.

+Anaem Omot

+The site Anaem Omot along the banks of the Menominee River is considered the sacred home of the Menominee Nation, with artifacts there dating as far back as 8,000 B.C.
+For a 600-year period from A.D.
+1000 to 1600, the site was intensively farmed and has been a special area of study by archaeologists as the most intact pre-European farming site in eastern North America.
+In 2015, an open pit gold mine was proposed that would impact the site, and the Menominee and their supporters have been fighting to stop the mine construction.
+In June 2023, the National Park Service added the site to the National Register of Historic Places following a contentious multi-year nomination process that was supported by both states of Michigan and Wisconsin; it was opposed by the gold company and some local Upper Peninsula lawmakers.
+Although the NRHP listing affords "zero protection" to the land, it is a stepping stone towards applying for a higher level of land conservation that would offer legal protections.